Double Down Option

 • Double on soft 15 and soft 16 against a dealer 4, 5, or 6, otherwise hit

-• Double on soft 17 against a dealer 3, 4, 5 or 6, otherwise hit
+• Double on soft 17 against a dealer 3, 4, 5, or 6, otherwise hit

-• Double on soft 18 against a dealer 3, 4, 5 or 6, otherwise stand
+• Double on soft 18 against a dealer 3, 4, 5, or 6, otherwise stand

-Let’s now examine an example with a soft 17 against a dealer with a 4 to see the exact differences in the net profits when you hit and double.
+Let’s now examine an example with a soft 17 against a dealer’s 4 to see the exact differences in the net profits when you hit and double.
 Whether you hit or stand has no impact on the outcome of the hand itself because there is no card you can possibly draw that will cause you to make another hit.
 In the worst possible scenario, you will end up drawing a 5 for a hard total of 12 and stand against the dealer’s 4 in accordance with basic strategy.

 Ask a Question.
 Get an Answer.